TimWilde/timwilde.github.io/_posts/2020-01-10-Building-a-Kubernetes-cluster-from-scratch.md

 ---
 layout: post
 title: Building a Kubernetes Cluster from Scratch
-tags: [kubernetes, docker, hardware, devops, multi-part]
+tags: [Kubernetes, Docker, Hardware, DevOps, Multi-Part]
 ---
 I've been using Docker and Docker Swarm for several years but have always been under the impression that Kubernetes wasn't necessary unless you were managing hosting at Google scale - hundreds or thousands of servers, and astronomical numbers of services.
 I'd had a look at Kubernetes a few times but, compared to the Docker Compose files I was used to, it just seemed so... complicated.